marcoemrich/schools_of_tdd_dojo/handout/setup.md

 ## Description

-Regardless of the kata and the flow of the dojo, create a starting point that meets all of the following points, if applicable:
+Regardless of the kata and the flow of the dojo, create a starting point that meets all the following points, if applicable:
-- Java (>= 17)
+- Java (>= 21
 - Build tool (maven, gradle, ...), maven is used in our template.
 - Git
 - Base project with main function and necessary dependencies for unit tests as well as an initial git branch e.g. main